usnistgov/5gdeploy/ndndpdk/README.md

 2. Activate NDN-DPDK service as a forwarder.
 3. Create an EthDev on the N3 netif.

-Once these steps are completed, the UPF would launch itself and respond to PFCP commands from the SMF.
+Once these steps are completed, the UPF would be launched and start responding to PFCP commands from the SMF.
 When SMF instructs the UPF to establish/release a GTPv1U tunnel, the UPF would create/destroy a face in the NDN-DPDK forwarder.
 Currently there's no way to modify FIB entries, which means the UE can only act as consumers.